-All other development.
-Qu alifying criteria Response Supporting info rmation provided Sta te transport planning 1 Is the proposed development located on land identified as: a. required for the planned No: Proceed to question 2.
-An excerpt from the DA mapping system must be provided and demonstrate the subject site is not located: a. required for the planned upgrade of a state transport corridor; or a. on land required for the planned upgrade b. a future state transport corridor. of a state transport corridor; or b. on a future state transport corridor.
-Note: The DA mapping system is available on the department's website.
-Yes: Application cannot qualify for the FastTrack must follow the standard SARA assessment.
+Qualifying criteria esponse Supporting information oorting mation provided State transport planning State transport planning 1 Is the proposed development on land identified as: a. required for the proposed for the proposed development of a state corridor; or b. a future state training not planned not te transport nsport corridor. b.
+Not dep Ye : Proceed to question 2. excerpt from the DA mapping system must provided and demonstrate the subject site is t located: on land required for the planned upgrade of a state transport corridor; or on a future state transport corridor. the DA mapping system is available on the partment's website. s: Application cannot qualify for the FastTrack ist follow the standard SARA assessment.
 Plea